 Dubai is the largest and most cosmopolitan city in the UAE.
-It is not just a very fun place to live, but also one of the safest cities in the world, with lots of wealth and a very high quality of life and education standards.
+It’s not just a very fun place to live but also one of the safest cities in the world, with lots of wealth and a very high quality of life and education standards.
 In the workplace, there is equality for men and women and working relationships are based on mutual respect.
-All in all, a perfect and preferred location for SAP consultants.
+All in all a perfect and preferred location for SAP consultants.

 Although most people believe Dubai’s wealth comes from the oil industry, this is in fact not correct.
 Dubai’s success is a result of investment and tourism.

 Dubai was established originally as a fishing village whose main trade was the export of pearls.
 Following The Great Depression, the former ruler Sheik Rashid bin Saeed Al Maktoum began a programme of investment in Dubai’s infrastructure.
 By the 1960’s Dubai was already an important port when reserves of oil were discovered.
 The Sheikh invested oil revenue in accelerated development to secure Dubai’s future with the aim to attract businesses and tourism.
 The small fishermen’s village grew to become a thriving metropolis.